The Legend of Al, John and Jack: Plot

 The three run away and hide at Herbert's home; Herbert is Al's homosexual brother who will later turn out being in love with Johnny.
 They make up a plan in order to betray Genovese and get him arrested by the FBI thanks to the proofs of him killing the man at the drive-in, but the plan fails.
 So they make up a new one: they'll fake an attempt to Genovese's life and will foil it: Al will hide in the wardrobe in Genovese's hotel room and wait for the room service to deliver him the meal; John and Jack will hide the gun in the tray.
 When the room service will enter the room, Al will jump out the wardrobe, pick the gun and kill the waiter, and then they'll explain the "attempt" and obtain Genovese's mercy.

-By climbing the outer wall of the hotel, Al avoids the boss' bodyguards, "Wooden back" Tom and "Shithands" Sam, and gets into Genovese's room, but before the arrival of Genovese, he hears the news.
+By climbing the outer wall of the hotel, Al avoids the boss' bodyguards, "Hard Back" Tom and "Butterfingered" Sam, and gets into Genovese's room, but before the arrival of Genovese, he hears the news.
 A guy named Calogero Buccheri is missing.
 His most particular sign are the missing pinky on his left hand and a very rare syndrome which erases his memory every time he fells asleep.
 Al understands the truth: he is Calogero Buccheri.
 John and Jack, it turns out, are named La Paglia, and they are two scammers who planned to fake Buccheri's kidnapping and accuse Genovese of it, so they could obtain the reward.
 The two of them, along with some policemen, break into Genovese's room, but Al is no more in the wardrobe.
 He was planning to leave and return to his family, but he changed his mind and hid under the bed.
 They find him and Genovese gets arrested for kidnapping.
 Al forgives John and Jack and returns home.

 Two years later, John and Jack are broke again.
 They spent all their money, but hear at the radio that Hurricane Hogan, a very famous boxeur, will pay $5,000 to the man who will beat him.
 Calogero Buccheri goes missing again.